Hylotelephium 'Autumn Delight'

-Hylotelephium 'Autumn Delight', also known as Hylotelephium 'Beka', is a succulent perennial with thick, upright stems and chartreuse-yellow leaves with a narrow, blue-green, serrated margin.
-In late summer into the fall, cream buds open to large clusters of light pink flowers which almost completely cover the entire clump of foliage.
+Hylotelephium 'Autumn Delight', also known as Hylotelephium 'Beka', is a succulent plant with thick upright stems and chartreuse-yellow leaves with narrow blue-green serrated margins.
+In late summer into the fall, cream buds open to large clusters of light pink flowers, which almost completely cover the entire clump of foliage.

 USDA hardiness zones 3a to 9b: from −40 °F (−40 °C) to 30 °F (−1.1 °C).